El Paso Shooting: Hundreds Of Strangers Come To Mourn With Widower At Wife's Funeral

 Other attendees were local, like El Paso resident Raquel Henderson.
 For her, the Aug.
 3 mass shooting at Walmart was personal.

 "It's like somebody came in and just violated my home," she said.
-"But coming here, for this service ... it's a way to reclaim that home."

 As Basco made his way through the attendees, they snapped pictures, wrapped him in hugs and issued well wishes in both English and Spanish.